 Some of the best mentors are the harshest critics, so don’t be afraid to offer some constructive criticism, followed by advice on how to improve.

-Keep feedback specific and neutral – critique an action or a behaviour, not their personality – and also make it a two-way conversation!
+Keep feedback specific and neutral – critique an action or behaviour, not their personality – and also make it a two-way conversation!

 Good mentors can help their mentees realise their own mistakes or areas of improvement with insightful questions, rather than simply telling them what to do.
 This is known as the ‘Socratic method’ – try it by asking questions such as:

-"What went right?”
+- “What went right?”

-"What could have gone better?”
+- “What could have gone better?”

 Equally, be open to sharing your own mistakes and failures!
-This will enable you to build trust with your mentee quicker and will strengthen the relationship overall.
+This will enable you to build trust with your mentee quicker and strengthen the relationship overall.

 Admitting faults will make you more human and approachable, and is likely to also encourage mentees to be more open about their own mistakes with you.

-4. Let your mentee do the driving, and don’t be afraid to challenge them
+13. Let your mentee do the driving, and don’t be afraid to challenge them

-To be a good mentor, you must realise that it’s your job to provide the directions, not to drive the car.
+To be a good mentor, you must realise that it’s your job to provide directions, not to drive the car.

 Think of yourself as a driving instructor in a passenger’s seat.
 You can encourage them to tackle more challenging routes and give your advice, but ultimately, they’re in control of the vehicle.

 Use the Socratic method we just discussed, and get your mentee to arrive at the conclusion you want by asking them thought-provoking questions.
 Remember, you’re a guide – not a manager and not a parent figure.
-Point them in the right direction but let them figure out the way.
+Point them in the right direction, but let them figure out the way.

-It’s important to also always expect more from your mentee.
+It’s also important to always expect more from your mentee.
 This will mean you naturally challenge them and push them out of their comfort zone, which is when some of the best learning happens!

 At its core, being a mentor is being a trusted advisor.
 It involves making yourself available to support and advise someone when they need it, delivering that support in a way that makes sense to them, and always keeping that person’s best interests in mind.